Lakerolmaker/Java-Swing-library/README.md

 frameName.lable.setFontFamliy( ID ,  FontFamily );

-borderkind can be changed to the chosen border.
+FontFamily can be a standard font FontFamily , From the class Font